Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads: Experiments

 \subsection{Physical Setup}

-We use the Bitcraze Crazyflie 2.1 quadrotors for our experiments, a small quadrotor with an arm length of 4.6cm and weight of 34.7g.
+We use the Bitcraze Crazyflie 2.1 quadrotors for our experiments, a small quadrotor with an arm length of \SI{4.6}{cm} and weight of \SI{34.7}{g}.
 It is operated by an STM32 microprocessor (168 MHz, 1 MB of flash, and 192 KB RAM).
-We equip the standard robot with two additions: a commercially available PCB to log data on a microSD card\footnote{https://www.bitcraze.io/products/micro-sd-card-deck/}, and a custom PCB to measure RPM as can be seen in \cref{fig:hardware} a).
-In order to accurately predict the position of the quadrotor, we use an OptiTrack motion capture system running at 100 Hz in a $7.5 \times 4 \times 2.75 m^3$ flight space.
+We equip the standard robot with two additions: a commercially available PCB to log data on a microSD card\footnote{https://www.bitcraze.io/products/micro-sd-card-deck/}, and a custom PCB to measure RPM as can be seen in Figure \ref{fig:hardware}.
+In order to accurately predict the position of the quadrotor, we use an OptiTrack motion capture system running at 100 Hz in a \qtyproduct{7.5 x 4 x 2.75}{m} flight space.
 The custom PCB to measure RPMs uses infrared emitter/receivers and can be used as an active marker by the Optitrack motion capture system to estimate the robot's pose.
 Rotors have reflective markers underneath the blade, which allow the IR receiver to count the rotor rotations.
-For communicating with the quadrotor we use Crazyswarm2 which is based on Crazyswarm \cite{Preiss2017Crazyswarm} but uses ROS 2 \cite{Macenski2022ROS2}.
+For communicating with the quadrotor we use Crazyswarm2 which is based on Crazyswarm \citep{Preiss2017Crazyswarm} but uses ROS 2 \citep{Macenski2022ROS2}.

-For the payload scenario we use a $5 g$ weight attached at the center of the quadrotor by a string with $0.5 m$ length.
+For the payload scenario we use a \SI{5}{g} weight attached at the center of the quadrotor by a string with \SI{0.5}{m} length.
 The string is connected to the quadrotor by a magnet.
-The payload is also equipped with an infrared LED for estimating its position as can be seen in Figure \ref{fig:hardware} b).
-We estimate the velocity and the acceleration of the payload using filters.
+The payload is also equipped with an infrared LED for estimating its position as can be seen in Figure \ref{fig:hardware}.
+For simplicity, we keep the payload size and mass fixed, and refer the reader to prior work on adapting to varying payload parameters \citet{Jin2024NeuralPredictor}.